RaghuPudi1997/HELLO_MLOPS/README.md

 # HELLO_MLOPS
 This repository serves as a lightweight, production-ready template for MLOps.
 It demonstrates how to bridge the gap between a raw Python script and a containerized microservice with automated CI/CD.
 The project is structured to ensure that model training, evaluation, and deployment are decoupled yet reproducible.

 **Components and WorkFlow:**

 Traning and Artifacts (train.py):
 Running the training script generates a versioned artifacts/ directory:
 ->model.pkl: The serialized scikit-learn model ready for production.
-->metrics.json: Key performance indicators (KPIs) used for model auditing and CI/CD gatekeeping.
+->metrics.json: Key performance indicators used for model auditing and CI/CD gatekeeping.

 The Inference Layer:
 Provided two ways to interact with the trained model: